 Good old’ StrangeMaps, hosted on the WordPress.com site itself is also darn close.
 There’s no customizable header, obviously, and you’d have to deal with all the reductions that come with not hosting the blog yourself, but this is a decent, functional design that gets the job done.
 I could run with this look a long time until I got my own design skills up to standard.

-Anybody else have Tales of Theme-Hunting Heartbreak to share?
-And have I overlooked something obvious?
-I would appreciate any suggestions from any of the cognoscenti who might be passing through…
+Anyone have Tales of Theme-Hunting Heartbreak to share?
+And did I overlook something obvious?
+I would appreciate any advice from any of the Wisata Alam Jakarta that might pass through…

-And one final question: Is there a rule that says that virtually every default header picture has to look like it came out of a Pottery Barn catalog?
+And one final question: Is there a rule that says almost every default header image should look like it came out of the Pottery Vault catalog?